hindman/mvs/README.md

 # Prepare for renaming.
 plan.prepare()

-# Information about the plan and its original-new path pairs.
+# All relevant information about the plan and its original-new path pairs.
 print(plan.as_dict)

 # Whether preparation failed due to problems and what they are.